Angroba/Quote-generator/README.md

 ## 🎉 Things I'd learnt

--How to set background
+- How to set background

--How to make front suitable for variable devices
+- How to make front suitable for variable devices

 ## 🎙 Comments